IBM/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

    cd openshift-workshop-was/labs/Openshift/RuntimeModernization
    ```

 1. Create and switch over to the project `apps`.
 Also enable monitoring for the project.
-Note: The first step `oc new-project` may fail if the project already exists.
+Note: The first step `oc new-project` may fail if the project already exists; proceed to next command.
    ```
    oc new-project apps
    oc project apps